crypto-org-chain/cronos-docs/docs/getting-started/local-devnet.md

 ## Interact with the chain

-After the chain has been started, we may open up another terminal and start interacting with the chain by `ethermind`.
+After the chain has been started, we may open up another terminal and start interacting with the chain by `ethermintd`.

 ### Keys management